skilesare/immortality/achieving_supersociety/the-form-language.md

-We will then provide instructive scenarios about how the forms will interact to form our vision of democratic hypercaptialism.
+We will then provide instructive scenarios about how the forms will interact to form our vision of democratic hypercatallaxy.